Who We Are

 Liane is a graduate of Colorado College and has a Master’s Degree in economics from George Washington University.
 Her focus on the public sector has included developing new international markets for environmental technology, serving as an international economist at the U.S. Department of Treasury, and working as a bank analyst for the Federal Reserve.
 Liane’s concerns about Colorado public education and its impact on the economy and local communities resulted in her co-founding Great Education Colorado.
 She lives in central Denver and enjoys Colorado’s outdoor treasures on a bicycle or skies.

-Sarah Glover - Board Secretary
+Sarah Glover - Board Chair

 Sarah Glover is currently an Associate Director of Stanley Teacher Prep at the Public Education and Business Coalition (PEBC).
 Sarah works closely with the leadership, site coordinators, mentors and interns in Stanley Teacher Prep’s network of public and private schools.
 Sarah’s work at PEBC also includes working with Boettcher Teacher Residency staff on aligning the Stanley Teacher Prep and Boettcher Teacher Residency programs, and supporting the coaching work of the field staff.